etingof/snmpsim/README.txt

                response

-To make use of a variation module you will have to *edit* existing or create a new data file adding variation module into the "tag" field.
+To make use of a variation module you will have to *edit* existing or create a new data file adding reference to a variation module into the "tag" field.

 Consider .snmprec file format is a sequence of lines in the following
 format: